 On Monday, January 26, Secretary Burwell announced a goal to have half of Medicare fee-for-service payment in alternative payment models (APMs) by 2018.

 As risk shifts, so too does the responsibility for delivering high-quality outcomes at lower costs.
 In this podcast, listen in as Sally Rodriguez discusses the impact of this shift and the momentum surrounding delivery models.
 Sally explores what’s ahead for this changing landscape and the opportunities that await.

 The long waiting game for ACO stakeholders is no more after CMS finally released their much-anticipated proposed ACOs Rule 2.0 on December 1, 2014.
 Listen to Josh Seidman dive into the most recent CMS Medicare Shared Savings Program (MSSP) Rule.

 As stakeholders across the healthcare spectrum continue to wait for CMS’ ACOs Rule 2.0, Avalere’s Josh Seidman takes a crack at pinpointing the much anticipated ACO policy changes.

 With something as complex and as political as shared savings models in healthcare, there will always be push-back.
-But according to Avalere’s Josh Seidman, now is a unique opportunity for ACOs to finally succeed.
+But according to Avalere’s Josh Seidman, now is a unique opportunity for Accountable Care Organizations (ACOs) to finally succeed.
 Josh explains that the current healthcare infrastructure makes ACOs attainable thanks to recent changes, including increased electronic health record use, more provider comfort with comparative performance reporting, enhanced centrality of patient engagement and new incentives that reward accountability and value.